 173.43 +/- Acres Wahluke Slope Estate Vineyards

-Wahluke Slope is located in south central Washington centered around the community of Mattawa.
+Wahluke Slope is located in south central Washington near the community of Mattawa.
 There is a long history of grape growing in Mattawa.

-The distinguishing feature of Wahluke Slope is its uniformity in soil type and climate.
-This, along with the proximity to the Columbia River, helps minimize the risk of frost.
+The Columbia River helps minimize the risk of frost.
 Topsoil is deep wind blown sand which provides ample drainage for vines.
 Precipitation averages less than 6 inches annually.
-Iirrigation is required.
+Irrigation is required.

 Top wine-makers consider Wahluke Slope the backbone of the Washington wine industry.
 They rely on its grapes to provide big flavors and structure for their wines.
 Wines tend to be full-bodied and ripe with pure flavor.